 Before you even get started with your claim, it’s vital to understand the statute of limitations for car accident claims in Maryland.
 Since car accident claims are categorized as a type of personal injury claim, the statute of limitations for filing a claim is three years after the date of the accident under Maryland state law.

 Most car accident claims will begin with an immediate investigation by police officers and insurance carriers.
-Having a personal injury attorney working on your side is important so that appropriate evidence is collected and preserved.
-We will collect accident reports, medical records, and police reports and work with experts to build your case.
+Having a personal injury attorney with a deep understanding of car accident laws working on your side is important so that appropriate evidence is collected and preserved.
+We can collect accident reports, medical records, and police reports and work with experts to build your case.

-We are also experienced with complex car accident claims against negligent manufacturers for defective tires, seat belts, air bags and other auto parts and products.
-Our attorneys will identify all appropriate defendants and aggressively pursue maximum compensation on your behalf.
+We are also experienced with complex car accident claims against negligent manufacturers for defective tires, seat belts, air bags, and other auto parts and products.
+Our attorneys can identify all appropriate defendants and aggressively pursue full compensation on your behalf.

-In the state of Maryland, a car accident victim is legally able to sue for emotional distress, which includes pain and suffering, in personal injury claims.
-According to Maryland state law, there is a cap for the total amount of compensation that a victim can claim for pain and suffering.
-The cap on which the victim is able to claim as much as $935,000 for an injury case and $2,262,500 for a wrongful death case with two or more survivors.
+In the state of Maryland, a car accident victim is legally able to file a claim for emotional distress, which includes pain and suffering, in personal injury claims.
+According to Maryland law, the cap for the total amount of compensation that a victim can claim for pain and suffering is $965,000 and rises each October.
+Maryland Senate bill SB 584 would remove that cap entirely if it becomes law.

-As is the case for physical injuries, the plaintiff in a car accident case will be required to prove that they have or will suffer long-term emotional repercussions as a direct result of the accident, which can be extremely difficult to do.
-It should be noted as well that you cannot sue for pain and suffering in workers’ compensation claims, however.
+To receive compensation for pain and suffering, as is the case for physical injuries, the plaintiff in a car accident case will be required to prove that they have or will suffer long-term emotional repercussions as a direct result of the accident, which can be extremely difficult to do.
+It should be noted as well that you cannot file a claim for pain and suffering in workers’ compensation claims, however.

 In terms of calculated emotional distress damages, there are two methods that are typically used in personal injury cases: